Symmetry Breaking and Link Homologies I: Introduction

 where $S^{V_I}$ denotes the one-point compactification of the $T$-representation $V_I$, and $T(w)$ denotes the twisted conjugation action of $T$ on itself

 \end{Thm}

-\begin{Remark} Note that the structure group $T$ of the above Thom spectrum can be reduced to a sub torus $T^w \subseteq T$ that is fixed by the Weyl element $w$ that underlies $w_I$.
+\begin{Remark} Note that the structure group $T$ of the above Thom spectrum can be reduced to the sub torus $T^w \subseteq T$ that is fixed by the Weyl element $w$ that underlies $w_I$.
 The torus $T^w$ is isomorphic to a product of rank one tori indexed by the components of $L$.
 More precisely, the factor corresponding to a particular component of $L$ is the diagonal in the standard sub torus of $T^r$ indexed by the strands belonging to that particular compoment.
-Since the cohomology of $\sBCU(L)$ (assuming Thom isomorphism) depends only on the number of components of $L$, we may think of $\sBCU(L)$ as a stable lift of the Lee homology of $L$ \cite{L}.
-The spectrum $\sBCU(L)$ has a rich internal structure, which we study it in more detail in \cite{Ki4}. \end{Remark}
+Since the cohomology of $\sBCU(L)$ (assuming Thom isomorphism) depends only on the number of components of $L$, we may think of $\sBCU(L)$ as a stable lift of the invariant $E_\infty(-1)$ (see Theorem 3 in \cite{J2}).
+Studying the rich internal structure of the spectrum $\sBCU(L)$ is work in progress.
+If $L$ has a presentation as the closure of a positive braid, then $\sBCU(L)$ appears to be closely related to the Braid Varieties studied in \cite{CGGS}. \end{Remark}

-Let us point out an important piece of structure that is relevant to our framework.
-Notice that each space of broken symmetries $\BC(w_I)$ admits a canonical map (given by composing the holonomies along the sectors) to the stack of principal connections on a circle, which is equivalent to the adjoint action of $\SU(r)$-action on itself
+The entire topological construction presented in this article can be made in the context of a semiclassical topological $G$-gauge theory (see \cite{Ki3} for a definition).
+The space $\BC(w_I)$ of broken symmetries may be identified with gauge fields that decorate domain walls on a 2d-torus.
+These domain walls correspond to the breaking of gauge symmetry along the longitudinal circle from a compact minimal Levi subgroup $G_i \subseteq G$, to the maximal torus $T \subset G_i$.
+These walls are placed at points prescribed by the sequence $I$ along the longitudinal circle of the torus, and correspond to those $G$-connections along the meridian circle, whose holonomy-stabilizer subgroup in $G$ jumps from some conjugate of $T$ to a conjugate of $G_i$ around those points for $i \in I$.

-These maps $\rho_I$ are clearly compatible under inclusions $J \subseteq I$.
-In particular, the spectra $\sBC(L)$ can be endowed with a $\SU(r)$-equivariant ``local system" by pulling back $\SU(r)$-equivariant local systems on $\SU(r)$.
-We will use this structure in \cite{Ki2} to twist the equivariant cohomology theories $\E_{\SU(r)}$ considered above.
-More precisely, in \cite{Ki2,Ki3}, we will study two examples of (twisted) cohomology theories and the corresponding spectral sequence.
-The first example is given by Borel-equivariant singular cohomology $\Ho_{\SU(r)}$.
-The second example is given by a version of an equivariant K-theory $\sideset{^n}{}\K_{\SU(r)}$ known as Dominant K-theory, built from level $n$ representations of the loop group of $\SU(r)$.
+The moduli space $\BC(w_I)$ of gauge fields that decorate domain walls admit the loci $\BC(w_J)$ for $J \subsetneq I$.
+This loci corresponds to the trivial or the so called ``transparent defect" along some longitudinal arc in the sequence.
+Therefore, to strictly recover the defects prescribed by $I$, one needs to factor out the fields $\BC(w_J)$ for $J \subsetneq I$.
+This factoring out process, systematically implemented by the homotopy colimit, gives rise to a filtered equivariant homotopy type of gauge fields along domain walls: the \textit{strict} broken symmetries $\sBC(w_I)$.